-All employees working on the project must be paid the hourly rate and benefits listed in the Wages and Benefits Schedule.
+All employees working on the project must be paid the combined dollar value (hourly rate and benefits) listed in the Wages and Benefits Schedule for work being performed.
 Payment to workers shall be made in the form of check, money order or direct deposit.
 Cash payments are not allowed.
-The rates paid shall be not less than those contained in the Wage and Benefits Schedule regardless of any contractual relationship that may exist between the contractor and the workers hired to perform under the contract.
-For any classification of workers, the hourly rate paid must equal the sum of the base rate and the fringe benefit rates listed for that classification in the Wage and Benefits Schedule.
+The rates paid shall be no less than those contained in the Wages and Benefits Schedule regardless of any contractual relationship that may exist between the contractor and the workers hired to perform under the contract.
+For any classification of workers, the hourly rate paid must equal the sum of the base rate and the fringe benefit rates listed for that classification in the Wages and Benefits Schedule.
 Paying below the base rate is not acceptable, even if the value of the fringe benefits exceeds the value of the required contribution.
 Paying the base wage rate or above and making payments to legitimate fringe benefits providers on behalf of workers is acceptable.